TheDBStern/NEE2020/README.md

 # NEE2020
-Scripts to recreate the analyses (post SNP-calling) of Stern and Lee 2020.
+Scripts to facilitate the analyses (post SNP-calling) of Stern and Lee 2020.
 Evolutionary origins of genomic adaptations in an invasive copepod

 All scripts have some description and help info accessible with -h or --help.